-Although Spliddit does a great job in making fair division algorithms more accessible, it is our view that there is at least one aspect with respect to which it is lacking.
-The issue we are going to discuss is not specific to Spliddit, but, as we hope to convince the reader, is something that can be raised with respect to many situations in which cardinal preferences are elicited.
-Nevertheless, we use Spliddit here since our motivation to look at this issue stemmed from observing an example on it that is similar to the one we will talk about next.
-To illustrate our concern, consider the following example.
-There are two agents (A and B) and four goods ($g_1, \cdots, g_4$) that need to be fairly divided among them.
-The agents have additive valuation functions and the values that they attribute for each of these goods are in Table~\ref{tab1a}.
+To elaborate on this further, consider the well-studied problem of allocating $m$ indivisible goods among $n \geq 2$ agents.
+A popular algorithm for this is the maximum Nash welfare (MNW) solution which computes an allocation that is Pareto optimal (PO) and satisfies a fairness notion called EF1 \cite{car16}.
+Informally, in an allocation that satisfies EF1 an agent $i$ does not envy agent $j$ after she removes some good from $j$'s bundle, whereas Pareto optimality of an allocation implies that there is no other allocation where every agent receives at least as much utility and at least one of the agents strictly more.
+Given our current state of knowledge on fair and efficient allocations, the MNW solution essentially provides the best-known guarantees.
+However, as we will soon see, there is at least one aspect with respect to which it is lacking.
+The issue we will discuss is not specific to MNW but is something that can be raised with respect to different algorithms that assume access to cardinal preferences in different settings.
+Nevertheless, we use MNW here since our motivation to look at this issue stemmed from observing examples on Spliddit (\url{www.spliddit.org}), a popular fair division website which uses the MNW solution \cite{gold15}.
+To illustrate our concern, consider an example with two agents (A and B) and four goods ($g_1,\ldots, g_4$).
+The agents have additive valuations---meaning, value of a set of goods is the sum of values of each of the goods---and their values for the goods are in \Cref{tab1a}.